2025 Investment Advice

 Muka Tangata provides advice to TEC on investment in vocational education to influence funding decisions that considers industry needs, to help match skills and workforce demands with supply.

-Māori continue to have significant investments in the seafood industry group, with over $2.9 billion as at 2018.
-Within the seafood industries, Māori own a large market share of fishing (63%), with approximately 27% of all quota by volume and value owned by Māori.
-Ownership is not just limited to quota, as Māori have significant investment in aquaculture and land-based processing operations, including Moana NZ (100% Māori ownership) and Sealord Group Ltd. (50% Māori ownership).
-An estimated 28% of businesses in the industry are Māori-owned.
+Māori own a large market share of fishing (63%), with approximately 27% of all quota by volume and value owned by Māori.
+Māori also have significant investment in aquaculture and land-based processing operations, including Moana NZ (100% Māori ownership) and Sealord Group Ltd. (50% Māori ownership).

 Find out about our work to assess the quality of programmes delivered by providers for this industry here.